jiehan1029/askmyfiles/cmag6fclo000109k7a2y7cts1.md

 ## Background & Requirements

 About two years ago, I led a project to build a new email microservice for our company.
-The existing system—built about 15 years ago—was embedded in a monolithic codebase using a now-obscure language.
+The existing system—built about 15 years ago—was embedded in a monolithic codebase using a now-less-popular language.
 It sent customer emails and SMS messages reliably, but couldn’t support modern product requirements:

 * No user engagement tracking (opens/clicks)